 The Association of Illinois Soil and Water Conservation Districts (AISWCD), is a grass roots organization formed in 1948.
 It is made up and serves Illinois’ 97 member Soil and Water Conservation Districts (SWCDs).
-Soil & Water Conservation Districts work to protect Illinois’s greatest assets – the rich, fertile soils and water resources of the state through strategic conservation efforts.
-Soil and water conservation districts, working in conjunction with agricultural as well as environmental stakeholders, have for decades over played a central role in efforts to protect and sustain the viability of Illinois’s natural resources for future generations.
+Soil & Water Conservation Districts work to protect Illinois’ greatest assets – the rich, fertile soils and water resources of the state through strategic conservation efforts.
+Soil and Water Conservation Districts, working in conjunction with agricultural as well as environmental stakeholders, have for decades over played a central role in efforts to protect and sustain the viability of Illinois’ natural resources for future generations.

 The conservation practices supported by SWCDs help to curb runoff from agricultural fields and account for an estimated reduction of 85-90,000 tons of soil loss.
 They also help to prevent approximately 170-180,000 pounds of nitrogen and 85-90,000 of phospherous from reaching Illinois’ ditches, streams, lakes, and rivers; also the goal of the state sponsored Nutrient Loss Reduction Strategy.

 Across the United States, nearly 3000 conservation districts — almost one in every county — are helping local people to conserve land, water, forests, wildlife and related natural resources.
 Known in various parts of the country as “soil and water conservation districts,” “resource conservation districts,” “natural resource districts,” “land conservation committees” and similar names, they share a single mission: to coordinate assistance from all available sources — public and private, local, state and federal — in an effort to develop locally driven solutions to natural resource concerns.